metcalfepete/pi_php_mobile/README.md

 * Add references in to the bootstrap ccs and js files
 * <input> or <button> tags can be used, <button> tags however offer a button text that can be different than the value
 * Add <button> tags with the required class definitions:
-	* the <i>btn-lg</i> class will make a large button, instead of <i>btn</i>
+	* the <i>btn-lg</i> class will make a large button, instead of standard sized <i>btn</i>
-	* different button colours are possible using <i>btn-info<i>, <i>btn-success<i>. <i>btn-danger<i>
+	* different button colours are possible using <i>btn-info</i>, <i>btn-success</i>. <i>btn-danger</i>
-* Button width is defined with style="width: xx%"
+* Button width is defined with <i>style="width: xx%" </i>.
+For multiple buttons the sum of the width needs to <100%

 ![alt tag](4buttons.png)

 ##Further Examples

-<p>Below are some pictures of a mobile rocket launcher project that we did.
+Below are some pictures of a mobile rocket launcher project that we did.
 The Web page had two sections.
 The top section controlled bidirectional motors that were connected to a Explorer HAT Pro shield.
 The botton section controlled the rocket launcher turret.
-The
-[missile launcher]( http://dreamcheeky.com/thunder-missile-launcher) was connected via a USB cable to the Pi.
+The [missile launcher]( http://dreamcheeky.com/thunder-missile-launcher) was connected via a USB cable to the Pi.
 For the missile launcher program we created a Python app with command line options to set the action.
-Below are some example screenshots.</p>
+Below are some example screenshots.

 ![alt tag](launcher.png)
 ![alt tag](Screenshot.png)